atobeclaq/Restaurant-Game/README.md

 - As the restaurant serves more customers, it will gain experience and level up.
 - Leveling up unlocks new dishes and furniture options.
+- All the data will be stored in firebase

 ## Installation